ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-device-integration.md)

 ## 6. Language Support [**[↑]**](#table-of-content)
 The registration client supports two languages, a primary language in which all pages of the application are rendered, and a secondary language in which select pages such as demographic details are also rendered for convenience of the individual.
-French and Arabic are the default primary and secondary languages, which are driven by an admin config and can be setup by the admin as required.
+French and Arabic are the default primary and secondary languages, which are driven by an admin (configurable) and can be setup by the admin as required.
 Transliteration from the primary to secondary language is supported for user entered text fields.
 ### 6.1 Translation [**[↑]**](#table-of-content)

 **A registration officer can view static data translated to secondary language**